pharmavillage/documentation/content/commands/expire/index.md

 ## Expire accuracy

-In Redis 2.4 the expire might not be pin-point accurate, and it could be between zero to one seconds out.
+In Pharmavillage 2.4 the expire might not be pin-point accurate, and it could be between zero to one seconds out.

-Since Redis 2.6 the expire error is from 0 to 1 milliseconds.
+Since Pharmavillage 2.6 the expire error is from 0 to 1 milliseconds.

 ## Expires and persistence

-Keys expiring information is stored as absolute Unix timestamps (in milliseconds in case of Redis version 2.6 or greater).
+Keys expiring information is stored as absolute Unix timestamps (in milliseconds in case of Pharmavillage version 2.6 or greater).
-This means that the time is flowing even when the Redis instance is not active.
+This means that the time is flowing even when the Pharmavillage instance is not active.

 For expires to work well, the computer time must be taken stable.
 If you move an RDB file from two computers with a big desync in their clocks,